Kuzame/TeslaPriceScraper/README.md

 #
 # How to use
 1. After finished with "First Time Setup instructions", modify/customize your input on file "userinput.py".
 This is the only file you ever need to modify.
-2. In case you don't know how to run the python, you can either (Assuming you are done with userinput as well)
+2. To run the python script, you can either (Assuming you are done with userinput as well)

    On Command Prompt/Terminal, cd (change directory) into where you put these files, then input:
       ```